Number Seventeen: Plot

-Sheldrake wins the fistfight and frees Brant, Doyle and Nora.
-Miss Ackroyd and Branton are bound again.
-Nora reveals that she is able to speak and says "I'm coming back."
-She returns and frees Miss Ackroyd and Barton.
-Miss Ackroyd faints but recovers.
+Sheldrake wins the fistfight and frees Brant, Doyle, and Nora.
+Rose and Barton/Fordyce are bound again.
+Nora reveals that she is able to speak and says, "I'm coming back."
+She returns and frees Rose and Barton.
+Rose faints but recovers.
 Nora returns to the basement to allay the suspicions of the other thieves and to buy time for the rest to escape.
-They free Ben and Miss Ackroyd's father.
-The thieves arrive at the railyard and board a departing freight train bound for Germany.
+They free Ben and Ackroyd.
+The thieves arrive at the railyard and board a departing freight train bound for the German States.

 The train departs with Ben aboard and he stumbles onto crates of wine to consume.
 The thieves, after dispatching the conductor, walk to the front of the train, shoot the fireman and catch the driver as he faints.
 Barton, who failed to board the train before it departed, commandeers a bus and chases after the train.
 Ben is revealed to have the necklace.
-Sheldrake discovers that he does not have the necklace and the thieves fight each other.
-Sheldrake claims that Doyle is in fact a detective posing as a thief.
+Sheldrake discovers this, and the thieves fight each other.
+Sheldrake claims that Doyle, is in fact, a detective posing as a thief.
 A chase scene occurs on the train as the thieves go after Doyle, who escapes and later handcuffs Nora.
 Barton’s bus races after the train.
-The thieves, realising that the train is accelerating, try to find the brakes.
-They turn dials helplessly and notice Barton’s bus.
+The thieves, realizing that the train is accelerating, try to find the brakes.
+They operate controls helplessly and notice Barton's/Fordyce's bus.

 Despite the thieves' efforts, the train only accelerates, leaving them unable to escape.
 At the dock, the ferry arrives.
 As Barton watches, the train hurtles through the dock, crashes into the train on the ferry at full speed and pushes it out to sea, dragging the remaining cars into the ocean.
 People are rescued from the water.
-Doyle tells Barton that he is Detective Barton, but ”Fordyce”, who is the real Barton, says to Doyle, "You can't be Barton because I am."
+Possibly due to being drunk, Ben is among the last to get rescued.

+Doyle tells Barton/Fordyce that he is Detective Barton.
+But "Fordyce”, who is the real Barton, reveals to Doyle that he's made a couple of mistakes.
+First, the cops weren't just after the necklace; they were also after Sheldrake.
+They knew that the necklace would draw Sheldrake out, and hence, that Sheldrake would surely draw Doyle out.
+Second, Doyle was foolish enough to impersonate a detective, and Barton, of all detectives...
+"The comic part of it is," Barton says, in conclusion, "I'm Barton."
 All of the thieves except Nora are apprehended by the police.
 In the final shot, Ben reveals to Nora and Barton that he has the diamond necklace.